Soft And Fluffy Hot Cross Buns

 Mixing bowl with flour and butter cubes, on a light blue surface next to a colorful checkered cloth.

-Step 3.
-Add the raisins and stir until evenly distributed.
-Add the orange zest and stir until combined.
-Note: if your raisins are large, just take some scissors and cut them into smaller pieces.
+Note: if your raisins are large, just use a pair of scissors to cut them into smaller pieces.

 A mixing bowl with flour and dark dried fruit on a blue background.
 A colorful checkered cloth is partially visible on the side.